Sri Lankan author Shehan Karunatilaka wins Booker Prize 2022 for fiction

 The winner of the Booker Prize 2022 for fiction is Sri Lankan author Shehan Karunatilaka for his book The Seven Moons of Maali Almeida, which is a supernatural satire.

 The Booker Prize is one of the most prestigious literary awards in the world.
-Shehan Karunatilaka will win a prize amount of £50,000 (Rs 46 lakhs approx).
+Shehan Karunatilaka will win a prize amount of £50,000.
 The award ceremony was held at the Roundhouse in London, where Camilla, the Queen Consort of the United Kingdom, and Dua Lipa were in attendance.
 The award was presented by Camilla herself.
-Five other writers were shortlisted, each of who received a prize amount of £2,500 (Rs 2.3 lakhs approx).
+Five other writers were shortlisted, each of who received a prize amount of £2,500.

 Shehan Karunatilaka wins Booker Prize 2022